Love and Economics

 We all know how confusing it can be when the special woman in your life seems to be speaking a foreign tongue.
 After all, women live in a world of social connections and nuances which are modified continually by emotional overtones.
 For this reason, they speak a subtle, metaphor-laden language that men can find confusing and frustrating.
-Nevertheless, I assure you, this is a language you can master, if you are willing to put in a bit of time and effort, and apply basic economic principles to your personal communication skills.
+Nevertheless, I assure you, this is a language you can master — as long as you are willing to put in a bit of time and effort to learn how to apply basic economic principles to your personal communication skills.

 To show you what I mean, consider the following male/female conversation, which takes place a week before Valentine's Day.
 A young couple is eating dinner at their favorite restaurant.
 As we join them, they are relaxing over dessert.